-- The Linear Minimum Capital Requirement is a calculation based on the value of technical provisions and capital at risk. - The Linear Minimum Capital Requirement is subject to a respective floor of 25% and a cap of 45% of the Solvency Capital Requirement. - An Absolute Floor of €3,700k is prescribed by the European Insurance and Occupational Pension Authority.
+- The Linear Minimum Capital Requirement is a calculation based on the value of Technical Provisions and capital at risk. - The Linear Minimum Capital Requirement is subject to a respective floor of 25% and cap of 45% of the Solvency Capital Requirement. - An Absolute Floor of €4,000k is prescribed by the European Insurance and Occupational Pension Authority.

-The Minimum Capital Requirement reduced by c.
-50% over the reporting period, driven by the same factors that caused the change in the Solvency Capital Requirement.
+The Minimum Capital Requirement increased by c.
+2% over the reporting period, driven by the same factors that caused the change in the Solvency Capital Requirement.